alan459/DatabaseProject/README.md

 # DatabaseProject

-Need to know which methodgets passed a patient ssn and returns a string containing the data and the format of that data.
+Need to layout a mechanism for which the GUI sends a patient ssn to the backend and gets the data to display.